Greenwood Police use technology to beef up force and target patrols

 "It takes all the runs that are coming in, classifies them and will actually give us heat maps of the city," Fillenwarth said.
 "So, whether it's catalytic converter thefts, break-ins of cars, robberies, what have you, the computer will track that."

-All of that technology, he says, is helping protect against crime and target speed patrols where they're needed most.
+All of that technology, he said, is helping protect against crime and target speed patrols where they're needed most.